In addition to academic training, the primary focus of Alaska Job Corps is to provide career technical training in the following trades:

 - Heating, Ventilation, and Air Conditioning (HVAC)

 Upon completion of this training, the student would be an entry-level maintenance helper.
-It takes approximately 12-18 months to complete the core skills and one specialty level.
+This training takes approximately 12-18 months to complete the core skills and one specialty level.

 There is one level to this Career Technical Training.